The Londinium Consort

 About Kate

 Kate Bennett Wadsworth is a cellist and gambist devoted to historical performance of all periods, with a special research interest in 19th-century performing practice.
 She has appeared at festivals across Europe and North America with ensembles such as B’Rock, Tafelmusik, Arion, and the Gabrieli Consort, and given lecture-recitals and masterclasses at the Juilliard School, the Royal Birmingham Conservatoire, the Orpheus Insitute, and the Utrecht Early Music Festival.
-Kate is currently working on an edition of the Schumann Cello Concerto, funded jointly by the Leverhulme Trust and the Guildhall School of Music and Drama, to be published by Bärenreiter in 2024.
-Around Norwich, Kate can be seen playing concerts with Norwich Baroque, which she now co-directs with violinist Jim O’Toole, and working on her laptop at the Bread Source.
+She has also produced critical editions of the Brahms Cello Sonatas and the Schumann Cello Concerto for Bärenreiter, as well as critically acclaimed recordings as a soloist, chamber musician, and continuo player.
+She is Artistic Director of the period-instrument ensemble, Norwich Baroque, runs the Deux-Elles record label with her husband, Matthew Wadsworth, and teaches practice-led research at the Guildhall School of Music and Drama in London.

 “Her sense of musical gesture and line has the strength and grace of a wild animal: Her melodies soar, not like a rocket, but like an eagle, responding to every turn of harmony and thought the way the bird responds to changing currents of air.”